RayGitHu/EECE571L-MaskedFaceDetection-CNN/README.md

   - Each of the train and validation datasets are normalized using their computed mean and STD values.
   - Each of the train and validation datasets are checked to ensure that they have a resolution of 250 x 250.

-To run the normalization and resolution-check code on your local computer, please do the following :...
+To run the normalization and resolution-check code on Compute Canada, please do the following (STEP NEEDED) :...

+	BASH FILES
+		-Please move the all following bash files to your scratch folder on Compute Canada: ....

+	VIRTUAL ENVIRONMENT
+		- You do not need to create as we already create one for you called “env_face” based on the "setup_face_env.sh" bash file.
+		- Go to the “env_face” environment directory cd /project/6003167/EECE571_2022/MaskedFaceRecognition_CNN/Github/EECE571L-MaskedFaceDetection-CNN/Code
+		- Activate the “env_face” environment
+			source ~/env_face/bin/activate

+		- Run the following batch batch file  to run the normalization and resolution-check code: cd ~/scratch && sbatch normalization-and-resolution-check_github.sh

 *For training the VGG-19 model,the following actions are taken: